-Wayne County cancels $500 sale of former AMC headquarters
+Wayne County voids $500 sale of former AMC headquarters

 Wayne County on Monday canceled the $500 sale of the tax-foreclosed former American Motors Corp. headquarters after the winning auction bidder didn’t pay.